© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 7. Value forgiveness.

 This may sound rather religious or preachy to some, but it’s probably the most important component of any management practice.
 An ethics management program may at first actually increase the number of ethical issues to be dealt with because people are more sensitive to their occurrence.
 Consequently, there may be more occasions to address people’s unethical behavior.
 The most important ingredient for remaining ethical is trying to be ethical.
-Therefore, help people recognize and address their mistakes and then support them to continue to try operate ethically.
+Therefore, helps people recognize and address their mistakes and then supports them to continue to try to operate ethically.

 8. Note that trying to operate ethically and making a few mistakes is better than not trying at all.

-Some organizations have become widely known as operating in a highly ethical manner, e.g., Ben and Jerrys, Johnson and Johnson, Aveda, Hewlett Packard, etc. Unfortunately, it seems that when an organization achieves this strong public image, it’s placed on a pedestal by some business ethics writers.
+Some organizations have become widely known for operating in a highly ethical manner, e.g., Ben and Jerry’s, Johnson and Johnson, Aveda, Hewlett Packard, etc. Unfortunately, it seems that when an organization achieves this strong public image, it’s placed on a pedestal by some business ethics writers.
 All organizations are comprised of people and people are not perfect.
-However, when a mistake is made by any of these organizations, the organization has a long way to fall.
+However, when a mistake is made by any of these organizations, the organization has a long way to go.
 In our increasingly critical society, these organizations are accused of being hypocritical and they are soon pilloried by social critics.
 Consequently, some leaders may fear sticking their necks out publicly to announce an ethics management program.
 This is extremely unfortunate.
-It’s the trying that counts and brings peace of mind — not achieving an heroic status in society.
+It’s the trying that counts and brings peace of mind — not achieving a heroic status in society.

 6 Key Roles and Responsibilities in Ethics Management

 Depending on the size of the organization, certain roles may prove useful in managing ethics in the workplace.
 These can be full-time roles or part-time functions assumed by someone already in the organization.
-Small organizations certainly will not have the resources to implement each the following roles using different people in the organization.
-However, the following functions points out responsibilities that should be included somewhere in the organization.
+Small organizations certainly will not have the resources to implement each of the following roles using different people in the organization.
+However, the following functions point out responsibilities that should be included somewhere in the organization.

 1. The organization’s chief executive must fully support the program.

 If the chief executive isn’t fully behind the program, employees will certainly notice — and this apparent hypocrisy may cause such cynicism that the organization may be worse off than having no formal ethics program at all.
 Therefore, the chief executive should announce the program, and champion its development and implementation.
-Most important, the chief executive should consistently aspire to lead in an ethical manner.
+Most importantly, the chief executive should consistently aspire to lead in an ethical manner.
 If a mistake is made, admit it.

 2. Consider establishing an ethics committee at the board level.